-An Earache can make life hard to enjoy.
+An earache can make life hard to enjoy.
 If left untreated, any sort of ear pain can lead to more serious health problems.
 That is why it is important to address any changes in your hearing health as soon as possible.
-In this page, you will read about some of the causes and symptoms associated with this common ailment.
+On this page, you will read about some of the causes and symptoms associated with this common ailment.
 Additionally, you will learn more about how ear pain is diagnosed, treated, and prevented.
-If you have any additional questions and would like to speak to a hearing expert, feel free to contact hear.com for a free consultation with no obligations.
+The information included is especially important if you are older than 55 and your symptoms include impaired hearing.Start No-risk Trial

 The way an earache feels for one person may not be the same for someone else.
 This is because people experience ear pain in a variety of different ways.
 Similarly, the cause of an earache varies depending on a number of factors.
 For instance, the pain someone experiences may be due to a problem that originates in one ear or both.
 In other cases, an earache is a result of other underlying health issues that affect the ears.
 Some common causes of earaches include:

-- Blocked ear canal: A blocked ear canal could be a sign of earwax that has either hardened or gone too far into the canal
+2. Blocked ear canal: A blocked ear canal could be a sign of earwax that has either hardened or gone too far into the canal.

-- A change in ear pressure: This can occur when flying on a plane, during the descent or ascent.
+3. A change in ear pressure: This can occur when flying on a plane, during the descent or ascent.
 You may also encounter this when diving deep in a body of water.
 This ear pressure is called barotrauma.

 This list is by no means exhaustive, but it should provide a general overview of the common causes typically associated with earaches.
 If you are experiencing ear pain, then there is a good chance that one of the causes noted above may be to blame.